coderefinery/manuals/content/instructors.md

 * Eventually, you get confident enough to teach yourself (though really we should always be co-teaching...)
-* Somewhere in there (before or after instructor, depending on your interests), you may want to try to be a HackMD helper or Zoom host.
+* Somewhere in there (before or after instructor, depending on your interests), you may want to try to be a Notes helper or Zoom host.
   These are more about coordinating all the other people involved in the workshop.